francescaScozzari/connect/README.md

 ### Environment variables (remote)

-In order for the project to run correctly, a number of environment variables must be set in an `.env` file inside the orchestrator directory.
+For the project to run correctly, some environment variables must be set in a `.env` file inside the orchestrator directory.
 For ease of use, a `.env_template` template is provided.

 Enter the newly created **project** directory and create the `.env` file copying from `.env_template`: